GonzaloGDV/PI-Dogs/README.md

 ## Introduction

-This project was done as an individual assignment, where students have to join all technologies learned at SoyHenry bootcamp.
+This project was done as an individual assignment, where students have to apply all technologies learned at SoyHenry bootcamp.

 ## About